Hieromon/AutoConnect/mkdocs/lsbegin.md

 ## AutoConnect::begin logic sequence

-Several parameters as follows of [AutoConnectConfig](apiconfig.md) affect the behavior of [AutoConnect::begin](api.md#begin) function.
-Each parameter affects the behaves in interacted order with the priority and apply to the logic sequence of [AutoConnect::begin](api.md#begin).
+The following parameters of [AutoConnectConfig](apiconfig.md) affect the behavior of [AutoConnect::begin](api.md#begin) function and control a logic sequence.
+They are also evaluated on a case-by-case basis and may not be valid in all situations.
+The sketch must consider the role of these parameters and the conditions under which they will work as intended.
+You need to understand what happens when using these parameters in combination.

-- [immediateStart](apiconfig.md#immediatestart) : The captive portal start immediately, without first WiFi.begin.
+- [immediateStart](apiconfig.md#immediatestart) : The captive portal start immediately, without the 1st-WiFi.begin.
 - [autoReconenct](apiconfig.md#autoreconnect) : Attempt re-connect with past SSID by saved credential.
 - [portalTimeout](apiconfig.md#portaltimeout) : Time out limit for the portal.
 - [retainPortal](apiconfig.md#retainportal) : Keep DNS server functioning for the captive portal.

-You can use these parameters in combination with sketch requirements and need to understand correctly the behavior caused by the parameters.
-The following chart shows the AutoConnect::begin logic sequence including the effect of these parameters.
+The following chart shows the AutoConnect::begin logic sequence that contains the control flow with each parameter takes effect.

 <img align="center" src="images/process_begin.svg">

-For example, [AutoConnect::begin](api.md#begin) will not exits without the [**portalTimeout**](apiconfig.md#portaltimeout) while the connection not establishes, but WebServer will start to work.
-A DNS server that detects the probe of the captive portal is also effective.
-So, your sketch may work seemingly, but it will close with inside a loop of the [AutoConnect::begin](api.md#begin) function.
-Especially when invoking [AutoConnect::begin](api.md#begin) in the **setup()**, execution control does not pass to the **loop()**.
+For example, [AutoConnect::begin](api.md#begin) will not end without the [**portalTimeout**](apiconfig.md#portaltimeout) while the connection not establishes, but WebServer will start to work.
+And the DNS server also will start to make the captive portal detection to the client.
+The custom web page now responds correctly with the behavior of the two internally launched servers, and the sketch looks like working.
+But AutoConnect::begin does not end yet.
+Especially when invoking AutoConnect::begin in the **setup()**, control flow does not pass to the **loop()**.

 As different scenes, you may use the [**immediateStart**](apiconfig.md#immediatestart) effectively.
 Equipped the external switch to activate the captive portal with the ESP module, combined with the [**portalTime**](apiconfig.md#portaltimeout) and the [**retainPortal**](apiconfig.md#retainportal) it will become WiFi active connection feature.
 You can start [AutoConnect::begin](api.md#begin) at any point in the **loop()**, which allows your sketch can behave both the offline mode and the online mode.